storeman-developers/harbour-storeman-installer/cache-docker-images_github-ci.md

 ### Pre-download the container images

 The most trivial way to cope with "action `cache`'s access limitations is to pre-download images expicitly.
-For this one creates a download directory by issuing `mkdir -p $GITHUB_ACTIONS/<image-name>` (the `-p` is only used to prevent an error, when the dirctory already exists; `$GITHUB_ACTIONS` resolves to `/home/runner` on Linux, GitHub calls this location "runner workspace"), download the image by some third party tool (the docker CLI commands do not allow for setting the download location), then execute a [`docker image import`](https://docs.docker.com/engine/reference/commandline/image_import/) or [`docker image load`](https://docs.docker.com/engine/reference/commandline/image_load/) and ultimately continue as before  (e.g., instanciating and starting a docker container by [`docker run`](https://docs.docker.com/engine/reference/commandline/run/)).
+For this one creates a download directory by issuing `mkdir -p $GITHUB_ACTIONS/<image-name>` (the `-p` is only used to prevent an error, when the dirctory already exists; `$GITHUB_ACTIONS` resolves to `/home/runner` on Linux, GitHub calls this location "runner workspace"), download the image by some third party tool (the docker CLI commands do not allow for setting the download location), then execute a [`docker image load`](https://docs.docker.com/engine/reference/commandline/image_load/) (or [`docker image import`](https://docs.docker.com/engine/reference/commandline/image_import/)) and ultimately continue as before  (e.g., instanciating and starting a docker container by [`docker run`](https://docs.docker.com/engine/reference/commandline/run/)).

 Mind that the git repository is also checked out to the "runner workspace" (`$GITHUB_ACTIONS`) as root directory, so do pay attention to not clobber any files or directories of your source repository.

-#### Suitable tools to download docker images to arbitrary locations in the local file-system:
+#### Suitable tools for downloading docker images to arbitrary locations in the local file-system:

 #### ● [`download-frozen-image-v2.sh`](https://github.com/moby/moby/blob/master/contrib/download-frozen-image-v2.sh) by the [Moby Project](https://mobyproject.org/)
 * Its source code is [hosted at GitHub](https://github.com/moby/moby) and uses the Apache-2.0 license.